garethjmsaunders/digital-code-style-guide/css.md

 *   letters
 *   numbers

-**Do not start with...**

 ### Characters to avoid

 *   Asterisks (*) are universal selectors: they will apply styling to every element in the document.
 Do not use them in class or ID names.
 *   Forward slashes (/) and backward slashes (\) are not accepted.
+*   Accented or non-English characters, e.g. æ, ß, ç, è.

 ## 6.4 Hyphen delimited

-All strings in classes are delimited with a hyphen (-), like so:
+All words in classnames MUST be delimited with a hyphen (-), like so:

 ```
 .page-head {}
 .sub-content {}
 ```

-Camel case and underscores are not used for regular classes; the following are incorrect:
+Camel case and underscores MUST NOT be used for regular classes; the following are incorrect:

 ```
 .pageHead {}